Welcome to Simply-Docs

 For a lender to be able to enforce its security, several issues need to be addressed, including:

-In view of the complexity of taking security, you are advised to take legal advice to ensure that any proposed security is enforceable in the event of default in repayment.
+In view of the complexity of taking security, you are advised to consider legal advice to ensure that any proposed security is enforceable in the event of default in repayment.

 Loan and Finance Document Templates is part of Corporate.
 Just £38.50 + VAT provides unlimited downloads from Corporate for 1 year.